 Standalone On-Premises WMS

-Cloud WMS are web-based, software-as-a-service (SaaS) solutions that users access through the internet.
-A cloud WMS has the benefit of a lighter footprint than an on-premises solution; there’s less need for on-site hardware and IT specialists.
+Cloud-based WMS are web-based, software-as-a-service solutions that users access through the internet.
+A cloud WMS has the benefit of a lighter footprint than an on-premises solution; therefore, there’s less need for on-site hardware and IT specialists.

-It’s also generally faster to implement.
-Leading cloud WMS solutions are highly configurable, allowing companies to tailor them to their specific needs and processes.
-Cloud WMS can be integrated with cloud ERP suites and other warehouse technology such as mobile devices, conveyors and sorting machines.
+A cloud-based WMS is also generally faster to implement.
+Leading solutions are highly configurable, allowing companies to tailor them to their specific needs and processes.
+Cloud WMS can be integrated with cloud ERP suites and other warehouse technologies, such as mobile devices, conveyors, and sorting machines.

-A WMS ERP module is natively integrated with a unified ERP solution that usually includes other modules for accounting, customer relationship management (CRM), human resources and inventory and order management.
+A WMS ERP module is natively integrated with a unified ERP solution that usually includes other modules for accounting, CRM, human resources, inventory, and order management.
 Since all warehouse data is stored in the shared database used by the other modules, everyone in the organization has access to the same up-to-date information at all times.

 Benefits of a Warehouse Management System

-Using a WMS can benefit your warehouse operations in multiple ways, boosting your bottom line while ensuring customers receive the right products on time:
+Using a WMS can benefit your warehouse operations in multiple ways, boosting your bottom line while sending customers the right products on time.
+A WMS allows you to:

-- Improve customer and supplier relationships: Coordinate inbound and outbound operations by communicating with suppliers and transportation services to ensure orders are received and shipped as efficiently as possible.
+• Improve customer and supplier relationships: Coordinate inbound and outbound operations by communicating with suppliers and transportation services to receive and ship orders as efficiently as possible.

-- Increase flexibility: A WMS can adapt to changes in order volume after a seasonal uptick in sales or help a business respond to an unexpected disruption like shipping delays due to inclement weather.
+• Increase flexibility: Adapt to changes in order volume after a seasonal uptick in sales or quickly respond to an unexpected disruption, like shipping delays due to inclement weather.

 Common WMS Integrations